-When it comes to location, the highest average paycheck (around $94K per year) can be spotted in the company's headquarter city of Irving, Texas; Dallas, Texas (approximately $75K), San Antonio, Texas ($41K), and Chicago, Ill. ($40K) are the next top-paying cities.
-Charlotte, N.C. ranks low on the pay scale — at $29K, it is one of the lowest-paid cities.
-By state, Boy Scouts of America employees make the most in Texas, earning about $65K annually on average.
+When it comes to location, the highest average paycheck (about $94K annually) can be spotted in the company's headquarter city of Irving, Texas; Dallas, Texas ($75K), San Antonio, Texas (approximately $41K), and Chicago, Ill. (around $40K) are the next top-paying cities.
+High paychecks are not found in Charlotte, N.C.; in fact, at $30K it is one of the worst-paid cities.
+U.S. pay levels are highest in the state of Texas; salaries there average to $57K per year.

 Years of Experience

 Respondents who have been working for five to nine years make $45K per year on average.
 Broken down by tenure, the largest share of Boy Scouts of America employees (38 percent) have one to four years of experience and earn around $36K annually on average.

 Boy Scouts of America workers who hold a Bachelor of Science in Bachelor of Science (BS / BSc) are also well compensated, earning $71K on average.

 The highest-paying skill to have in this role seems to be Event Planning; employees claiming this as part of the toolbox earn a median of $61K per year.
 Fundraising also popped up often in the survey as an important skill; roughly a sixth of employees surveyed report using it at work.
 Microsoft Excel, Microsoft Word, and Marketing Communications are also desirable skills.